 Adolfo Aranjuez is an editor, writer, speaker and dancer.
-He is currently MIFF’s publications and content coordinator, and Liminal’s publication editor; previously, he was the editor-in-chief of Archer and the editor of Metro, Australia’s oldest film and media magazine.
+He is currently MIFF’s publications and content manager, and Liminal’s publication editor; previously, he was the editor-in-chief of Archer and the editor of Metro, Australia’s oldest film and media magazine.
 His essays and poetry have appeared in Meanjin, Right Now, Screen Education, The Manila Review, Cordite and elsewhere, and he has worked, in various capacities, for too many organisations to mention here.
 He was also a mentor for MIFF 2018’s Critics Campus.

 Location: Melbourne (on Boon Wurrung country)